2024–25 Northern Iowa Panthers men's basketball team

 The 2024–25 Northern Iowa Panthers men's basketball team represented the University of Northern Iowa during the 2024–25 NCAA Division I men's basketball season.
 The Panthers, led by 19th-year head coach Ben Jacobson, played their home games at the McLeod Center located in Cedar Falls, Iowa as members of the Missouri Valley Conference.
 They finished the season 20–13, 14–6 in MVC play to finish in third place.
 They were upset in the quarterfinals of the MVC tournament by Valparaiso.
-They received an at-large birth to the National Invitation Tournament where they lost to SMU in the first round.
+They received an at-large berth to the National Invitation Tournament where they lost to SMU in the first round.

 Previous season

 The Panthers finished the 2023–24 season 19–14, 12–8 in MVC play to finish in a tie for fourth place.
 They defeated Belmont, before falling to top-seeded Indiana State in the semifinals of the MVC tournament.